By request, a few notes on my cables and interconnects.

 and speaker internal cabling I use PTFE insulated silver plated copper.
 I know you can find people stating these are rubbish and you need this or that, but there's no other way than try it out for yourself.

 Some supplier links are shown, but please do not ask for links to suppliers of all the components used below because I haven't kept them.
 Use google, eBay and the usual suppliers of hifi paraphernalia, e.g. http://www.hificollective.co.uk/components/wire.html.
 Many of the things you can buy at e.g. hificollective you can find cheaper on eBay, but it takes time to find the dealers and I have to say I'm amazed from what hificollective has managed to put together over the years; quite a range of products.

 Generally I believe we should use a cable having a square section area enough to carry the current, no more.
 The less metal the better and this goes for binding posts as well.
 Huge chunks of metal may look cool and expensive but I don't think it's for the better.

 I use these for connecting the midrange/tweeter cabinets to the crossover in my larger speakers.
 With 7 mm spades held firmly in place by the terminal block screw I doesn't get any better - and it costs nothing.
 I would like to use these for my amps and speakers in general, but I don't due to convenience.
 I swap gear a lot and banana plugs are faster.
 They are now available from Jantzen Audio in gold plated quality.
 They come with four or two connections.

 For mid and tweeter internal cabling I use Jantzen Audio 16 AWG silver plated copper with PTFE insulation.
 I suggest being cautious claiming sonic differences between phono plugs!
 Paying big time money just should produce some results.
-The problem is that placebo works - and if it makes you happy, well, it works.
+The problem is that placebo works - and if it makes you happy, well, then it works.